“This App Requires iOS 16 or Later”

 Restart the iPad.
 Hold the power button, slide to power off, wait 30 seconds, turn it back on.
 This clears whatever process was stuck.

 Reset network settings.
-Settings > General > Reset > Reset Network Settings.
+On iOS 12-14: Settings > General > Reset > Reset Network Settings.
+On iOS 15: Settings > General > Transfer or Reset iPad > Reset > Reset Network Settings.
 You’ll need to re-enter your Wi-Fi password, but this fixes connectivity issues between your iPad and Apple’s servers.
 Only do this if the other steps didn’t work.

 When the App Just Doesn’t Exist for Your iPad